MeasurementPhenotype Tutorial¶

 )

-Note : if value_aggregation is set to mean, median, max or min, the concept of 'first' and 'last' are nonsensical and are not allowed!
+Note : if value_aggregation is set to mean, median, max or min (i.e. a time range aggregator), the concept of 'first' and 'last' are nonsensical and an error will be thrown!
 A mean over a period means no date exists any more.
-However, first and last can be used if daily aggregations are used.
+However, first and last can be used if daily aggregations are used (daily mean, median, max, min)

 name = 'sbp_closest_to_index',